 Spending hours in the climbing gym or out at the crag will help you to maintain low levels of body fat and keep a toned body composition.
 Doing laps on routes in the gym burns a ton of calories, as do the often physically demanding approach hikes to climbing areas, so your climbing habits are likely to be quite conducive to having a toned, fit body composition.

 Some examples of cardio that can help you as a sport rock climber are circuit training, interval training, running, biking, and swimming.
-Just note that doing too much cardio can possibly have negative benefits on your pure strength games, so it should be limited to just the right amount that you need to maintain your aerobic fitness levels and keep yourself looking fit.
+Just note that doing too much cardio can possibly have negative benefits on your pure strength games, so it should be limited to just the right amount that you need to maintain your aerobic fitness levels and keep your rock climber physique in place.

 There is a lot of affordable exercise equipment that can be very useful for core training for climbing.
-Ab wheels, yoga balls, and medicine balls can give you dozens of exercises that will train you to become a better climber and perhaps give you a nice six-pack in the process.
+Ab wheels, yoga balls, medicine balls and believe or not – slacklining at home can give you a great core workout that will train you to become a better climber and perhaps give you a nice six-pack in the process.

 However, if your gym doesn’t have some of this equipment, and you don’t want to invest in it yourself, there are plenty of bodyweight core exercises that will give you great abs and help with your rock climbing.
 Planks and plank variations can be extremely beneficial to your climbing abilities, as well as hanging leg raises and crunches.